 Get Museum information online at: http://www.hill.af.mil/Home/Hill-Aerospace-Museum/

 The following map shows how to get to Hill Aerospace Museum from Salt Lake City.
-Click here to find the best deal, compare prices, and read what other travelers have to say at TripAdvisor about Hill Aerospace Museum.

 About the Photo

-The C-124 Globemaster II was used by Hill Air Force Base from 1953 to carry up to 200 troops.
+The plane, a C-124 Globemaster II, was used by Hill Air Force Base from 1953 to carry up to 200 troops.
 A hydraulic ramp in the nose and elevator under the fuselage even made it possible to haul tanks.
 This specific plane was assigned to the base in 1965.
 Its wingspan is 174 feet and length is 130 feet.
 It can attain a maximum speed of 271 mph at sea level and 230 mph at 10,000 feet.